Attorneys on Victim’s Rights in Florida

 The victim of a crime typically does NOT need their own attorney because the prosecutor with the State Attorney’s Office is capable of seeking justice in the case.

-In some cases, a civil lawsuit might be filed against a third party that caused or contributed to the damages.
+In those cases, the victim might also hire an attorney to file a civil lawsuit to recover damages against the accused or any third party that caused or contributed to the damages.